brettchalupa/projectbook/src/command-line-interfaces/markdown-processor.md

 **The gist:** Build a library and command-line tool that takes a Markdown file, converts it to HTML, and outputs it to stdout.

 There will definitely be libraries out there that already do this for a given language, usually many of them.
-But the fun here is in taking a pretty manageable specification like Common Mark [TODO: check name] and writing your own parser and translator to HTML.
+But the fun here is in taking a pretty manageable specification like [CommonMark](https://commonmark.org/) and writing your own parser and translator to HTML.

 ## Spec